 Sealing Environment Variables

 If you have sensitive information in your Environment Variables, you can choose to seal the variable by using the Lockpad button next to the variable.
 Once sealed, nobody in your team can read the value.
 However, sealed secrets can be overriden with new values by unsealing it.
 Unsealing a variable will not reveal the old value.

 Default Environment Variables

-Zeet provides a series of environment variables to your projects by default, for use with scripting or other Zeet-centric workflows.
+Zeet provides a series of environment variables to your Resources by default, for use with scripting or other Zeet-centric workflows.
 A table of Zeet-provided environment variables is below: